Tom Hayhoe: Politics

+Disability

+Hayhoe has written and spoken extensively about the challenges he has faced living with tinnitus and hearing loss since his thirties.
+In 2020 he was co-founder and first chair of the Disabled NHS Directors Network.

 Sailing

-Hayhoe has competed at national and international levels in a variety of dinghy, keelboat and offshore classes, including Firefly, 470, International 14, J/24, Laser, Laser 5000, Sigma 33, Prima 38, SB20 and Class 40, and currently races a National 12, a J/105 and a Waszp.
-He is a former commodore of Ranelagh Sailing Club and Vice Commodore of the Royal Ocean Racing Club.
+Hayhoe has competed at national and international levels in a variety of dinghy, keelboat and offshore classes, including Firefly, 470, National 12, International 14, J/24, Laser, Laser 5000, Sigma 33, Prima 38, SB20 and Class 40, and currently races a J/105 and a Waszp.
+He served as commodore of Ranelagh Sailing Club and Vice Commodore of the Royal Ocean Racing Club.
 His wife, Natalie Jobling, served as a trustee of the Weymouth and Portland National Sailing Academy, the venue for the sailing events at the 2012 Olympic Games.